rajeshmr/yodel-etl/README.md

 - CSV file with normalized columns for each feature
 - Tristate values (Yes/No/Don't Know) for identified features
 - Text fields for unmatched features
+- `metadata.features` column: comma-separated list of all flag column names with "Yes" values (useful for debugging and verification)

 **Dependencies:**
 - pandas